 - A cough that won’t go away

-Biopsy – a sample of tissue is removed from the thyroid, then viewed by a pathologist under a microscope to look for cancer cells.
-Thyroid tissue sample can be removed through either surgery or fine needle aspiration (insertion of a thin needle into the thyroid growth).
+A biopsy – a sample of tissue removed from the thyroid, then viewed by a pathologist under a microscope to look for cancer cells – may also be necessary.

 Thyroid Cancer Treatment